 I woke up today feeling a little better and decided to spend the day on the couch and playing with Skye.

 Then I started thinking about food and knew I had everything to make this Lentil Salad on hand.
 I decided that a healthy lunch was just what I needed and that I could always photograph it tomorrow.

 I decided to take just a few quick shots on my new background hubby got me.
 (Love it.)
 And then I tasted the salad.

 I can’t remember the last time I enjoyed something as much.
 (And certainly not a cold lentil salad.)
 After not eating yesterday, this was just what I needed.

 This baby is getting put in the back of the fridge, so I have lunch for the next three days.
-A girl has to recover you know, and the best lentil salad recipe is just the way to do it.:)
+A girl has to recover you know, and recipes this healthy are just the way to do it.:)

 How to Make Roasted Garlic Tomato Lentil Salad:

 - Cut the top of your head of garlic with a very sharp knife.
 Place in a small oven-safe dish and drizzle with 1 teaspoon of oil.
 Cover.

 - Line a baking sheet with parchment paper.

 - Arrange the tomatoes and onion in a single layer and drizzle with oil.
 Sprinkle with salt and pepper.